ewagorka/readme-generator/generatedReadMe.md

   ## Contributing

-  Before contributing to the repo please send me an email, I'd love to see what you've done!
+  Before contributing to the repo, please: send me an email, I'd love to see what you've done!

   ## Tests